molecules/sarray_script/README.md

 line, they will still be available inside your script if you used the `--paired-file-pattern` option.

-# GOTCHAS

-The coomputed

-`sbatch_script` has not been tested for creating scripts for MPI jobs.

 # DEPENDENCIES

 Linux operating system (tested on CentOS 7)